somhi/pmod/ps2-uart-usb3/README.md

-**TODO**
+**TODO & IMPROVEMENTS**

+* Make a male USB3 version with voltage protections so the SNAC adapter and male male cable would be unnecessary
 * Shield pins of PS2 connector are not connected to GND
 * 3V3 silkscreen NOTE at pcb back "3V3 from MiSTer analog IO with user IO jumper placed"

-**IMPROVEMENTS**

-* Make a male USB3 version to avoid having to connect a male to male cable
-* Make a male USB3 version with voltage protections so the SNAC adapter would be unnecessary

 **TESTING**